jarano93/green-grocer/README.md

-use mangos to download all english language pages for any given series from batoto
+use mangos to download all english language pages for any given series from batoto.
+Try not to have to many instances running at the same time.

 requires:
   * phantomjs